ddlin-mids/mimic_nlp/documents/reports/final_project_report/final_project_report_v2.md

 Despite extensive HPO, neither **Transformer+XGBoost** nor the neural fusion models consistently surpass the GRU+XGBoost baseline on test AUC.
 The best Transformer+XGBoost configuration reaches ~0.625 AUC, suggesting that the tree model is already well aligned with the GRU embedding geometry and that the limiting factor is likely **data/label noise** rather than model capacity.

 ### 5.3 Additional Architectural Explorations
-We also explored **Graph Neural Networks (GraphSAGE)**, constructing a patient-similarity graph based on medical history.
-However, preliminary experiments showed instability in training and no significant gain over the Gated Fusion approach, leading us to prioritize the Gated and MLP fusion architectures.
-Additionally, while the **Transformer Encoder** proved superior for feature extraction, its full integration into the fusion pipeline via end-to-end training (jointly optimizing encoder and fusion head) remains a key area for future work, with the potential to combine the best of both worlds: superior temporal encoding and adaptive multimodal gating.
+We explored **Graph Neural Networks (GraphSAGE)** by constructing a k-nearest neighbor (k=15) patient similarity graph based on multimodal features (Transformer EHR + Text).
+The optimized GNN achieved a Test AUROC of **0.6239** and AUPRC of **0.3351**, performing comparably to the Transformer-based XGBoost model but slightly below the Gated Fusion approach.
+The model's low F1 score (0.00 at default threshold) indicates conservative calibration due to class imbalance, similar to the XGBoost baseline.
+While the GNN effectively captures patient similarity, the lack of explicit temporal modeling within the graph structure likely limited its performance compared to our temporally-aware fusion architectures.
+Additionally, while the **Transformer Encoder** proved superior for feature extraction, its full integration into the fusion pipeline via end-to-end training (jointly optimizing encoder and fusion head) remains a key area for future work.

 ### 5.4 Model Selection & Deployment Recommendations